-Functional weakness is weakness of an arm or leg due to the nervous system not working properly.
-It is not caused by damage or disease of the nervous system.
+Functional limb weakness is weakness of an arm or leg due to the nervous system not working properly, rather than damage or disease of the nervous system.

 Patients with functional weakness experience symptoms of limb weakness which can be disabling and frightening such as problems walking or a ‘heaviness’ down one side, dropping things or a feeling that a limb just doesn’t feel normal or ‘part of them’.

 To the patient and the doctor it often looks as if you have had a stroke or have symptoms of multiple sclerosis.
-However, unlike these conditions, with functional weakness there is no permanent damage to the nervous system which means that it can get better or even go away completely.
+However, unlike these conditions, with functional limb weakness, there is no permanent damage to the nervous system which means that it can improve or even go away completely.

 The diagnosis of functional weakness is usually made by a neurologist or stroke physician.

-Patients with functional weakness have normal scans and other tests.
-When they are examined, the doctor usually finds a pattern of weakness typical of this problems and does not find changes in reflexes or other evidence of a structural neurological disease (like stroke).
+When they are examined, the doctor usually finds a pattern of weakness typical of this problem and does not find changes in reflexes or other evidence of a structural neurological disease (like stroke).